microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Edit the script script that runs ostress **sqlworkload.cmd**:<br><br>
 Substitute your Azure Database Server created in Module 2 for the **-S parameter**<br>
-Substitue the login name created for the Azure SQL Database Server created in Module 2 for the **-U parameter** Substitute the database you deployed in Module 2 for the **-d parameter**<br>
+Substitute the login name created for the Azure SQL Database Server created in Module 2 for the **-U parameter** Substitute the database you deployed in Module 2 for the **-d parameter**<br>
 Substitute the password for the login for the Azure SQL Database Server created in Module 2 for the **-P parameter**.